MystenLabs/walrus-docs/docs/dev-guide/dev-operations.md

 Blobs are stored for a certain number of *epochs*, as specified at the time they were stored.
 Walrus storage nodes ensure that within these epochs a read succeeds.
-The current Testnet uses a short epoch duration of one day for testing purposes, but Mainnet epochs are likely to be longer such as many weeks each.
+The current Testnet uses a short epoch duration of two days for testing purposes, but Mainnet epochs are planned to be multiple weeks.

 ## Read